TueHellsternKea/docker-demo/docker_python_app.md

 docker build --tag docker-demo1 .
 ```

-*Make sure that Docker demon is running at your computer*
+*Make sure that Docker demon is running*

 # Testing the container